AudiovisualMetadataPlatform/amp_bootstrap/README.md

 NOTE: packages should be installed only when the system is stopped.

 A record of the installations is kept in AMP_ROOT/packagedb.yaml.
-This file is human-readable but is maintaine by the software, so do not modify it.
+This file is human-readable but is maintained by the software, so do not modify it.

 # Configure AMP
 Once the system requirements are installed, the AMP system needs to be